ppy/osu-wiki/wiki/Tournaments/OWC/2/en.md

    - In the event of a triple tie:
      - Have higher `∑{(total score difference) / (maximum score)}`.
      - Winner of the rematch.
-4. The top two teams of each group will move on to the knock-out stages following [this matchup bracket set by the Tournament Management](img/bracket.jpg).
+4. The top two teams of each group will move on to the knock-out stages following [the matchup bracket set by the Tournament Management](img/bracket.jpg).
    - The knock-out stages are played under the Single Elimination system.

 #### Winning conditions

-- The Group Stage, Round of 16, and Quartefinals matches will be played in a Best-of-5 matchup configuration (first team to 3 points wins).
+- The Group Stage, Round of 16, and Quartefinals matches will be played in a Best-of-5 matchup configuration (first team to reach 3 points wins).
-- The Semifinals and the Finals matches will be played in a Best-of-7 matchup configuration (first team to 4 points wins).
+- The Semifinals and the Finals matches will be played in a Best-of-7 matchup configuration (first team to reach 4 points wins).

 ### Mappool instructions